eic/tutorial-analysis/_episodes/03-analysis.md

 - "Understand how to access truth/particle information"
 - "Find track efficiency and resolution"
 keypoints:
-- "Flat tree structure provides flexibility in analysis.
-MCParticles and ReconstructedChargedParticles branches hold information on generator level particles and reconstructed tracks, respectively."
+- "Flat tree structure provides flexibility in analysis."
+- "The ReconstructedChargedParticles branch holds information on reconstructed tracks."
 ---

 So far, we have only looked at (and plotted) some information from our file interactively.
 This is very useful and can help us identify the variables we want to deal with.
 However, we can't really use these techniques to conduct a full analysis of the data.
 To do so, we typically use a script or macro.
 In this part of the tutorial, we will create a script that we can use to do a relatively straightforward analysis of our file.